Important Legal Disclaimer

 The Data-Driven Alternative:

-Before making any offer, complete this analysis:
+Before making any offer when buying first home Australia properties, complete this analysis:

 Similar Sales Research: Find 5-10 truly similar properties sold in past 6 months.
 Adjust for differences.
 Determine fair property value range.